-Visas For Victims Of Crime And Abuse
+Visas For Victims Of Crime And Abuse in Columbus

 Congress created the Violence Against Women Act and the U visa as an incentive for victims of crime to contact law enforcement.
 Prior to the advent of the U visa, undocumented immigrants were reluctant to report crimes for fear of deportation.
 This made them easy targets for criminals who had little fear of being caught.
 It also made it harder for law enforcement to make inroads to immigrant communities.
 Fear of deportation made people in immigrant communities reluctant to help police in criminal investigations.